 Improving Your Nonprofit Event’s ROI by Defining Purpose

-Nonprofit events are an important part of many organizations’ fundraising strategies.
-But events are not always just about raising money, and assuming so can seriously inhibit your success.
+A nonprofit event is an important part of a fundraising strategy.
+But a nonprofit event isn’t always about raising money, and assuming so can seriously inhibit your success.

 A Lack of Purpose Isn’t Pretty